Kangaroo Island

 Sealink operate a consistent passenger/vehicle ferry service between Cape Jervis on mainland Australia to Penneshaw on Kangaroo Island.
 Cape Jervis is approximately 90 mins drive from Adelaide.
 Please note: Passengers travelling by ferry are encouraged to arrive at the ferry terminal for check-in at least 30 minutes prior to departure.

 The Aurora Ozone Hotel is our accommodation partner for the Symposium and they are offering discounted accommodation and buffet breakfast rates for attendees.
-Located on the Kingscote seafront it is a short 5 minute work to the Symposium venue.
-To access these rate book directly with the Hotel by calling 08 8553 2011 and request a room being held for the Island Ark Symposium.
+Located on the Kingscote seafront it is a short 12 minute walk to the Symposium venue.
+To access these rates book directly with the Hotel by calling 08 8553 2011 and request a room being held for the Island Ark Symposium.
 Please have available contact and credit card details at time of booking.
 Standard booking terms apply, this offer is available until 30 days prior to the conference start.

 • Bring your own car across on the Sealink ferry service.